 Most of the trading in the Indian stock market takes place on its two stock exchanges: the Bombay Stock Exchange (BSE) and the National Stock Exchange (NSE).
 The BSE has been in existence since 1875.
 The NSE, on the other hand, was founded in 1992 and started trading in 1994.
 However, both exchanges follow the same trading mechanism, trading hours, settlement process, etc. At the last count, the BSE had about 4,700 listed firms, whereas the rival NSE had about 1,200.
 Out of all the listed firms on the BSE, only about 500 firms constitute more than 90% of its market capitalization; the rest of the crowd consists of highly illiquid shares.

 Almost all the significant firms of India are listed on both the exchanges.
 NSE enjoys a dominant share in spot trading, with about 70% of the market share, as of 2009, and almost a complete monopoly in derivatives trading, with about a 98% share in this market, also as of 2009.
-Both exchanges compete for the order flow that leads to reduced costs, market efficiency and innovation.
-The presence of arbitrageurs keeps the prices on the two stock exchanges within a very tight range.

 The overall responsibility of development, regulation and supervision of the stock market rests with the Securities & Exchange Board of India (SEBI), which was formed in 1992 as an independent authority.
 Since then, SEBI has consistently tried to lay down market rules in line with the best market practices.

 Who Can Invest In India?